 INTEL-08 | Competitive Intelligence Analysis: Fundamental

-What are the fundamental analytical tools and frameworks used in competitive intelligence?
+What fundamental analytical tools and frameworks are used in competitive and decision intelligence?

 When and how do I apply them?

-At the end of this course, participants will understand key fundamental analytical frameworks that can serve as the foundation of their analytical toolkits.
-When presented with intelligence research or analytical questions, issues, and problems related to the topics covered, participants will be able to support intelligence needs and outline possible solutions to fundamental intelligence questions.
-Specifically, participants will be able to:
+At the end of this course, you will understand key fundamental analytical frameworks that can serve as the foundation of your analytical toolkit.
+When presented with intelligence research, decision needs, or analytical questions, issues, or problems related to the topics covered, you will be able to support intelligence and decision requirements and outline possible solutions to fundamental intelligence questions and decision scenarios.

-- Utilize fundamental analytical principals & models to support intelligence project planning & research efforts.
+- use fundamental analytical principals and models to support intelligence project planning and research efforts;

-- Assess the strengths & weaknesses of each fundamental technique and how to address inherent advantages & limitations of key models.
+- assess the strengths and weaknesses of each fundamental technique and address the inherent advantages and limitations of key models; and

-- Use the models covered in this course as the basis for building their analytical capabilities and experience.
+- use the models covered in this course as the basis for building your analytical capabilities and experience.